I grew up believing that “an apple a day keeps the doctor away” because my teacher always said it.

 Nossir.
 We’re not psychic (even though sometimes I wish I were).

-And this goes beyond their gender or age range.
+Know your ideal client.
+This goes beyond their gender or age range.
 You need to know what makes them “tick.”
-Their interests, main challenges, pain points, and desires.

-I created the Ideal Client Handbook, complete with a Customer Voice Research Guide and an Ideal Client Development Workbook, to help you develop content and offers your audience will be thirsty for.
+I created the Ideal Client Handbook—complete with prompts, templates, a story framework, and a workbook—to help you nail your ICA and come up with content and offers they will be thirsty for.